Road map for peace: Hudna

 On 29 June 2003, a tentative unilateral cease-fire ("hudna" in Arabic) was declared by the Palestinian Authority and four major Palestinian groups.
 Palestinian Islamic Jihad and Hamas announced a joint three-month cease-fire, while Yasser Arafat's Fatah faction declared a six-month truce.
 The cease-fire was later joined by the Democratic Front for the Liberation of Palestine.
 One condition of maintaining the truce was a demand for the release of prisoners from Israeli jails, which was not part of the Roadmap process.
 This coincided with a visit to the region by United States National Security Advisor Condoleezza Rice.

 On 1 July 2003, in Jerusalem, Sharon and Abbas held a first-ever ceremonial opening to peace talks, televised live in both Arabic and Hebrew.
 Both leaders said the violence had gone on too long and that they were committed to the Roadmap for peace.
 On 2 July, Israeli troops pulled out of Bethlehem and transferred control to Palestinian security forces.
 The plan required that Palestinian police take over from withdrawing Israeli forces and stop any anti-Israeli militant attacks.
 At the same time, the U.S. announced a $30 million aid package to the Palestinian Authority to help rebuild infrastructure destroyed by Israeli incursions.

 The hudna quickly collapsed.
-On 3 July, the IDF killed 2 civilians.
-In an IDF operation to arrest Hamas members, gunfight broke out in which an Israeli soldier and two alleged Hamas militants were killed.
-A new cycle of violence happened.
-Hamas responded with a suicide bombing on 12 August, killing one Israeli civilian.
-Fatah claimed responsibility for a second suicide bombing on 12 August, killing another Israeli citizen.
+On 3 July, the IDF killed 2 civilians, one of them allegedly wanted by Israel.
+In an IDF operation to arrest Hamas members, gunfire broke out in which an Israeli soldier and two alleged Hamas militants were killed.
+A new cycle of violence occurred.
+Hamas and Fatah each responded with a suicide bombing on 12 August, each killing one Israeli civilian.
 Despite this de facto violation of the hudna, Hamas stated that the cease-fire would continue.

 Hostilities then escalated.
 The Israeli army killed Islamic Jihad's Muhammad Seeder on 14 August 2003; the Jerusalem bus 2 massacre by Hamas and Islamic Jihad on 19 August, killed 23 and wounded 136 people.
 Israel reacted causing large-scale destruction to Palestinian population centres.
 On 21 August, Israel assassinated Hamas' political leader Ismail Abu Shanab.
 Shanab, who supported a two-state solution, strongly opposed suicide bombings and tried to uphold the ceasefire, was regarded as one of Hamas's more moderate and pragmatic leaders.
 Along with Shanab, three other civilians (his two bodyguards and a 74-year-old man) were killed.
 The following days it continued with a range of further Israeli killing-attacks.
 The assassinations of Seeder and Shanab resulted in Hamas calling off the ceasefire with Israel.
 International criticism of Israel increased because Israel was widely believed to be unwilling to respect the truce.